-Of these options, the information provided on the performance of the service indicates a slight 'value added' advantage to providing the service in-house, in addition to an apparently competitive price structure.
+Of the options addressed above, the information provided on the performance of the service indicates a slight 'value added' advantage to providing the service in-house, in addition to an apparently competitive price structure.
 This advantage however, may be offset by the potential cost implications of internal service provision.
+In addition, discussions have been held with Chubb Protective Services concerning the exercising of the option to extend the contract a further year.
+Proposed variations to the agreed tender price were considered as major variations by the contract management team, and as such the contract will need to go once again to tender.

-For the information to be considered fully, and to be based on accurate figures, it is recommended that a tender be called for the provision of Security Patrol Services for the City of Joondalup under the collapsed zone structure, and that the 'in-house' team be invited to apply.
+For the information to be considered fully, and to be based on accurate figures, it is recommended that a fresh tender be called for the provision of Security Patrol Services for the City of Joondalup under the collapsed zone structure, and that the 'in-house' team be invited to apply.